shogundevel/shark/README.md

 This repository contains the Shark SDK binaries and the full source code for these binaries.
 To start using Shark, download the repository as a ZIP file and extract it to your preferred directory.

-If you need further help with Shark or want to start contributing, use github's builtin Discussions or visit the sharkhosted forum at <a href="https://sharkhosted.proboards.com">sharkhosted.proboards.com</a>.
+If you need further help with Shark or want to start contributing, file an issue here on GH with your questions or suggestions.

 Cheers, <br>
 \- ShogunDevel